rangedsp/youtube-scheduler/README.md

 > **couple of hours side project**

 Painted myself into a corner, sorry dude.
 Gonna be honest here, I'm thinking a day or two now

+## Changelog

+### v0.1

+- Made a simple UI in electron, this should allow for easy packaging for users with little technical background to get all the libraries working
+- Pair coded with gpt5, came up with something simple that creates ics files
+- KNOWN BUG: All videos are scheduled for the same day, that's pretty dumb, need to space it out